Bioethanol

 Lower calorific value than petrol

-Hygroscopic nature
+Hygroscopic nature (absorbs moisture)

-Requires compatible engines at higher blends
+Requires compatible engine materials at higher blends